-To manufacture DEFINITY that requires refrigeration, historically, we have relied on Jubilant HollisterStier ("JHS") as a significant supplier.
+With respect to manufacturing the formulation of DEFINITY that requires refrigeration, historically, we have relied on Jubilant HollisterStier ("JHS") as a significant supplier of this formulation of DEFINITY.
 We constructed a specialized in-house manufacturing facility at our North Billerica campus for purposes of producing this formulation of DEFINITY and, potentially, other sterile vial products.
 On February 22, 2022, we received FDA approval of our supplemental new drug application ("sNDA"), authorizing commercial manufacturing of this formulation of DEFINITY at our new facility.
-We believe this investment provides supply chain redundancy, improved flexibility and reduced costs in a potentially more price competitive environment.
+We believe this investment allows us to better manage DEFINITY manufacturing for this formulation and inventory, reduce our costs in a potentially more price competitive environment, and provide us with supply chain redundancy.

 See Part I, Item 1A.
 "Risk Factors" for information regarding certain risks associated with DEFINITY and Part II, Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations - Comparison of the Periods Ended December 31, 2023 and 2022 - Revenues" for further information on revenue contributed by DEFINITY.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - Comparison of the Periods Ended December 31, 2022 and 2021 - Revenues" for further information on revenue contributed by DEFINITY.